MicrosoftDocs/azure-docs/articles/active-directory/active-directory-licensing-get-started-azure-portal.md

 > [!IMPORTANT]
 > Azure AD Premium, Azure AD Basic, and Enterprise Mobility + Security subscriptions are confined to their provisioned directory/tenant.
 Subscriptions cannot be split between directories or used to entitle users in other directories.
 Moving a subscription between directories is possible, but requires submitting a support ticket, or cancellation and repurchase for direct purchases.
 >
-> When purchasing Azure AD or Enterprise Mobility + Security through a Volume Licensing subscription, and when the agreement includes other Microsoft Online services (for example, Office 365), activation happens automatically.
+> When Azure AD or Enterprise Mobility + Security is purchased through a Volume Licensing subscription, and when the agreement includes other Microsoft Online services (for example, Office 365), activation happens automatically.

 ### Assign licenses

-While obtaining a subscription is all you need to configure paid capabilities, you must still distribute licenses for Azure AD paid features to users.
+Although obtaining a subscription is all you need to configure paid capabilities, you must still distribute licenses for Azure AD paid features to users.
 Any user who should have access to or who is managed through an Azure AD paid feature must be assigned a license.
 License assignment is a mapping between a user and a purchased service, such as Azure AD Premium, Basic, or Enterprise Mobility + Security.

 Managing which users in your directory should have a license can be accomplished by: